Anita-Paul/backorder_sale_pradiction/README.md

 # backorder_sale_prediction
-forecasting the sales of a specific product based on the given dataset, with a particular focus on predicting backorder sales
+forecasting the sales of a specific product based on the given dataset, with a particular focus on predicting backorder sales Requirements

+The following softwares/packages are required for running the scripts:

+    Python 3.6.1
+    Scikit-learn 0.19.0
+    Imbalanced-learn 0.2.1

 ## Problem Statement